 But Moz’s lyrics have an essential component that Bob’s lack: reality in all its contrasts, the mundanity of embarrassment, ambivalence, and outright paralyzing fear: "She wants it now, and she will not wait, but she's too rough and I'm too delicate."
 The element of self-deprecation is all over The Smiths lyrically.
 “I thought that if you had an acoustic guitar it meant that you were a protest singer.
-I can laugh about it now, but at the time it was terrible!"
+I can smile about it now, but at the time it was terrible!"
 “Sixteen, clumsy, and shy — that’s the story of my life."

 More sophisticated, too, is the juxtaposition of the mood and content of the lyrics with music.
 This isn’t always the case, but “I Don’t Owe You Anything” is a good example.
-Morrissey’s romantic croon and Johnny’s gentle guitar with the undercurrent of manipulation and abuse in the lyrics: "Bought on stolen wine, a nod was the first step.
+Morrissey’s romantic croon and Johnny’s gentle guitar undercut the undercurrent of manipulation and abuse in the lyrics: "Bought on stolen wine, a nod was the first step.
 You knew very well what was coming next."
 That is the sentiment of a date rapist — “I know what will make you smile tonight” becomes sinister, a threat rather than a promise.
 But we feel that though Moz wrote these words, they are not his thoughts — they are those of a type of person he is interrogating through the words.
 There are a lot of these characters: the single father (“The Hand that Rocks the Cradle”), the mixed-up skinhead (“Still Ill”), the boisterous public school lad (“Vicar in a Tutu”).
 But there are also songs where you’re sure Moz is — somewhat abashedly — baring his soul.

 And I think it’s this — the complexity that lies beneath a seemingly simple surface (you try playing those guitar parts Johnny Marr makes sound effortless!), the unflinching examination of human emotion and behavior — that has made The Smiths stay with me, the perpetual soundtrack of my life, while The Cure is firmly rooted in a particular time.